 When you go to any commercial gym, you will almost always see a person doing some free weight exercise completely wrong in a potentially hazardous way.

-This is why we would recommend using free weights only in the company of an experienced strength coach or personal trainer.
+This is why I would recommend using free weights only in the company of an experienced strength coach or personal trainer.

-Kettle bell and dumbbell exercises are generally a bit easier to learn than barbell exercises as the weights are smaller and usually the center of gravity is lower.
+Kettle bell and dumbbell exercises are generally a bit easier to learn than barbell exercises.
+The weights are smaller and usually the center of gravity is lower.
+I tlaked more about this in the article Hand Weight Exercises For Seniors.

 If you would like to try free weight exercises, these three movements are enough to train your whole body.
 If you are still in relatively good condition and have full mobility and strength in your shoulders, these are all suitable for a senior.